aryamanbro/theme-vizion/README.md

 # FinSent Dashboard — Real-Time Financial Sentiment Analysis

-FinSent Dashboard is a modern, high-performance web application that provides **real-time financial market insights enhanced with sentiment intelligence**.
-It unifies live market data, social sentiment analysis, and Google Trends interest into a single, powerful analytics dashboard built for speed and clarity.
+FinSent Dashboard is a high-performance, modern web application that provides **real-time financial market insights enhanced with sentiment intelligence**.
+It unifies live market data, social sentiment analysis, and Google Trends interest into a single, powerful analytics dashboard built for speed, clarity, and interactivity.

 ---